RodrickVy/1800_202510_BBY02/README.md

 ## Acknowledgments
 - Code snippets for ___ algoirthm were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+Used icons during the front-end process and the navbar
-- Image of Richmond Oval obtained from URL: https://www.centaurproducts.com/project/richmond-olympic-oval/
+- Image of Richmond Oval obtained from URL: https://www.centaurproducts.com/project/richmond-olympic-oval/ Used for the slideshow on the main page as front end UI.
-- Image of Moscrop Secondary Gym obtained from URL: https://www.studyinburnaby.ca/school/moscrop-secondary-school/
+- Image of Moscrop Secondary Gym obtained from URL: https://www.studyinburnaby.ca/school/moscrop-secondary-school/ Used for the slideshow on the main page as front end UI.
 - Image of Cambie Community Centre obtained from URL: https://www.mapquest.com/ca/british-columbia/cambie-community-centre-456541330
+Used for the slideshow on the main page as front end UI.
-- Image of Hastings Community Centre obtained from URL: https://hastingscc.ca/?p=27
+- Image of Hastings Community Centre obtained from URL: https://hastingscc.ca/?p=27 Used for the slideshow on the main page as front end UI.
 - Images from Stock Photos obtained from URL: https://www.istockphoto.com/search/2/image-film?family=creative&phrase=volleyball
+Used during the initial loading interface for descriptions of the app
 - Images from Stock Volleyball Silouhette photos obtained from URL: https://stock.adobe.com/ca/search/images?k=volleyball+silhouette
+Used during the the sign in and sign up portion as appearance for a transition effect to the app

 ---